Investigations into the Eric Adams administration: Reactions

+Ulrich, Department of Buildings investigation

+On November 1, 2022, investigators working for the Manhattan District Attorney seized the phone of New York City Department of Buildings Commissioner Eric Ulrich pursuant to a search warrant.
+Ulrich resigned from the administration shortly thereafter.

+On August 3, 2023, the New York Daily News reported that Ulrich had been indicted for corruption charges.
+On September 13, 2023, Ulrich was arrested on 16 felony corruption charges; he pleaded not guilty.
+Also charged were the brothers Anthony and Joseph Livreri, owners of a pizzeria, as well as Michael Mazzio, a tow-truck business owner.
+The indictment accuses the business owners of buying favors from Ulrich both before and after his appointment to the Adams administration.
+Ulrich allegedly used bribe money to make wagers in legal and illegal gaming establishments.

+Anthony and Joseph Liveri plead guilty to charges in 2026, admitting to handing Ulrich $4,000 in an envelope to get rid of a city Building Department vacate order on a Brooklyn bakery.

+As of 24 September 2026 Ulrich awaits trial.
+According to reporter Greg B. Smith, he has requested a bench trial.

-NYPD, Caban brothers possible investigation
+NYPD, Caban brothers scandal

 Edward Caban resigned his role as NYPD Commissioner after having his phone seized by federal agents.

 In early September 2024, federal agents, at the direction of the office of the U.S. Attorney for the Southern District of New York, seized the phone of New York City Police Commissioner Edward Caban.
 The probe focuses on nightclub protection services owned by Caban's twin brother, James Caban, who was fired from the NYPD in 2001 and also had his phone seized.
 Edward Caban resigned on September 12, at the request of the Adams administration.

-According to Caban's lawyers, he has been told he is not a subject of investigation.
+According to Caban's lawyers, he was told he was not a subject of investigation.

 Banks brothers bribery and corruption investigation

 The office of the U.S. Attorney for the Southern District of New York is investigating a possible bribery scheme focusing on the consulting firm Pearl Alliance.
 The firm was founded by Terence Banks, the brother of Philip Banks III, deputy mayor of New York City for public safety, and David C. Banks, the New York City schools chancellor.
 Philip and David each oversaw public agencies that tendered contracts with clients of the Pearl Alliance.
 All three brothers had their phones seized.

 In September 2024, search warrants were served to employees of SaferWatch – also a client company of The Pearl Alliance – in relation to the possible corruption investigation.
 The New York City Police Department paid SaferWatch more than $67,000 since August 2023 for "school safety" services.

 Under a cloud, Chancellor David C. Banks and Deputy Mayor Philip Banks III each resigned in the month of October 2024.
 David C. Banks tried to have his resignation at a later date, but said that Adams had "accelerated" the timeline of his resignation.